ZhichGaming/Smasher/README.md

 Once the extension is installed, it will automatically detect when you are on a SmashEducation exercise page.
 When you start an exercise, Smasher will prompt you to record your answers from an alert.
 Press enter to fill in the answers and escape to cancel.

 ## Features
-Automatic answer filling: Smasher transcribes your spoken answers and fills them in automatically.
+Answer filling: Smasher fills in SmashEducation questions if the exercise is supported through an alert confirmation.
 ## Contributing

 If you encounter any bugs or have any feature suggestions, please create an issue on the repository.
 Pull requests are also welcome.